sungchun/mixtape/README.md

 ## How to download:

 The projects’ files can be downloaded but the web app itself will not be functional because of Spotify developer mode.
-The files can be accessed here.
+The files can be accessed here: [GitHub](https://github.com/sungchun/mixtape).

-If you want to clone the repository:
+- If you want to clone the repository:
-Click the button labeled ‘Code’.
+  1. Click the button labeled ‘Code’.
-On the dropdown menu select HTTPS and copy the link provided.
+  2. On the dropdown menu select HTTPS and copy the link provided.
-Using the terminal, navigate to where you want to clone the repository and execute the command: “git clone (copied HTTPS link)”
+  3. Using the terminal, navigate to where you want to clone the repository and execute the command: “git clone (copied HTTPS link)”
-If you want to download the ZIP file:
+- If you want to download the ZIP file:
-Click the button labeled ‘Code’
+  1. Click the button labeled ‘Code’
-Click the ‘Download ZIP’ button on the dropdown menu.
+  2.Click the ‘Download ZIP’ button on the dropdown menu.

 ## Project Overview